FREEMAN JACKSON of

 encouragement and assistance from the Rev. David Wilson, who first came among

-the oldest of the inhabitants.
-Several
+remembrance among the oldest of the inhabitants.
+Several of the present grandfathers of that

-of the present grandfathers of that locality may, per chance, still remember
+locality may, per chance, still remember receiving their first threshings

-the popular translation appears to be the "spoil the rod and spare the
+translation appears to be the "spoil the rod and spare the child."
+The near neighbours at that

-great majority.
-The old man, now
+over to the great majority.
+The old

-his duty to remain at home in care of his aged parents.
+he felt it his duty to remain at home in care of his aged parents.
 He has, by his honest industry, always

 succeeded in making a comfortable home and making ample provision against old